 The use of loperamide (Imodium) is controversial.
 While loperamide does prevent diarrhea, that may not always be a good thing.
 If a traveler has an invasive and especially strong infection you are essentially trapping the bacteria in the intestine/colon where it can do the most amount of damage.
 Diarrhea is the body's way of excreting these damaging microbes.
 Travelers who don't know the cause of their diarrhea should use loperamide with caution as they may be doing more harm than good.

 Medications to treat traveler's diarrhea include the quinolone family, especially ciprofloxacin.
 Some parts of the world are developing resistance to this antibiotic and azithromycin is considered a good alternative.
 Speak to your doctor prior to departure about taking a supply of antibiotics with you in case you develop a severe case of traveler's diarrhea.
 These medications should not be taken as prevention, instead, hang on to them to be taken if symptoms strike.

-If you cannot afford to be slowed down by diarrhea (business meetings, honeymoons, sporting event, etc) speak to your doctor about using bismuth subsalicylate (Pepto Bismol) as a preventative measure.
-Taking two tabs every morning and two tabs each night has been shown to decrease rates of traveler's diarrhea, however, this can only be taken fin the short term i.e up to three weeks duration.
+If you cannot afford to be slowed down by diarrhea (business meetings, honeymoons, sporting events, etc) speak to your doctor about using bismuth subsalicylate (Pepto Bismol) as a preventative measure.
+Taking two tabs every morning and two tabs each night has been shown to decrease rates of traveler's diarrhea, however, this can only be taken fin the short term i.e. up to three weeks duration.
 Severe constipation can also result.
 This option may not be for everybody, so speak with your doctor prior to using this.

 Good personal hygiene and taking precautions when eating or drinking can help you avoid getting traveler's diarrhea.
 Always wash your hands with clean water and soap.
 Where that isn't possible, use an antibacterial hand gel.
 The mantra "boil it, cook it, peel it or forget it" should never be forgotten.